periebm/periebm/README.md

 - 📚 I’m a Software Developer, building personal projects (Typescript, NodeJS, SQL..) for learning or just for fun.

 - ☕ I enjoy solving problems and learning new tools to do so.
-The next language I want to learn is Java.

-- ⚡ As for today I'm working as a Hardware Developer (Graduated in Electrical Engineering).
-My activities includes coding microcontrollers in C, drawing PCBs,  and building and breaking electronic circuits of all sorts.
+- ⚡ I used to workk as a Hardware Developer (Graduated in Electrical Engineering).
+Some of my activities included coding microcontrollers in C, drawing PCBs, and building and breaking electronic circuits of all sorts.

+- 💻 As for today I'm working as a Software Developer, mostly using Typescript, NodeJS, ReactJS, OracleDB and more...

 - 🎵 Besides all of that, in my freetime I love playing the guitar, playing with my dogs and gaming sometimes.